Modern Bengal

 King Edward VII of Britain then ruled India (1901–1910) and had the Viceroys

 and in 1905, Bengal was partitioned under Lord Curzon sparking massive anti-British protests, enough that the partition did not last.
-He was followed by King George V (1910–1936), under whom the imperial capital moved from Calcutta to Delhi in 1912, and who had the Viceroys
+He was followed by King George V (1910–1936), who provided for a council for the Governors, under whom the imperial capital moved from Calcutta to Delhi in 1912, and who had the Viceroys

 The next emperors were Edward VIII (1936) annd George VI (1936–1947) who were represented by the Crown representatives